AprilGar/sqr_lab_football/tasks.md

 SELECT COUNT(DISTINCT awayteam) FROM matches WHERE division_code = 'F1' OR division_code = 'F2'; -- count 61
 -- got the same answer when I used hometeam rather than awayteam

+-- COULD HAVE USED: SELECT COUNT(DISTINCT awayteam) FROM matches WHERE division_code IN ('F1', 'F2');
 ```

 7) Have Huddersfield played Swansea in the period covered?